Best Paralegal Schools in Minnesota

 • Internships: Does the school connect you with local law firms or state offices?

-• Support Services: Career counseling, job placement assistance, resume workshops.
+• Support Services: Career counseling, career services assistance, resume workshops.

 Even after starting work, paralegals need ongoing training.
 Minnesota paralegals often attend workshops through the Minnesota Paralegal Association and take online courses in software, e-discovery, or emerging legal fields like intellectual property.